 Applicants must meet the admission requirements established for a particular degree program.
 Approved applicants will be notified in writing of their eligibility for admission to graduate study.
-Application for admission will be valid for one (1) semester; applicants who do not enroll during the semester in which they applied will be required to reapply for admission.
+Application for admission will be valid for one (1) calendar year; applicants who do not enroll during the calendar in which they applied will be required to reapply for admission.
 Admission to graduate study does not imply admission to a specific program or to candidacy for a degree.

 Any student requiring special accommodations in order to complete a course or program of study should contact Disability Services, Doc Bryan, Room 141, or call (479) 968-0302.
 Disability Services administers programs and services associated with the Americans with Disabilities Act and serves as a liaison for students with disabilities.

-Beginning June 1, 2007, all students at Arkansas Tech University will be assigned a permanent, randomly generated, student identification number.
+Beginning June 1, 2007, all students at ATU will be assigned a permanent, randomly generated, student identification number.
 Student's social security numbers will be used only on applications for admission and solely for the purposes of State and Federal reporting requirements and determination of eligibility for Federal financial aid.

 Unconditional Admission for Entering Graduate Students